elibarrow/BAE305-SP24-LAB5/README.md

 ## Part 2 - Controlling an LED with a potentiometer ##

-To begin part 2 of this lab we started by opening the given sample program, "Analog Read Serial", and ran it on our Adruino.
+To begin part 2 of this lab we started by opening the given sample program, "Analog Read Serial", and ran it on our Arduino.
 The code from that program is given below.

 /*
   AnalogReadSerial

-  Reads an analog input on pin 0, prints the result to the Serial Monitor.
+  Reads an analog input on pin 0, and prints the result to the Serial Monitor.
   Graphical representation is available using Serial Plotter (Tools > Serial Plotter menu).
   Attach the center pin of a potentiometer to pin A0, and the outside pins to +5V and ground.